About water for cities and towns

 The Independent Pricing and Regulatory Tribunal (IPART) is the independent regulator for state-owned corporations, Central Coast Council, Essential Water and private water utilities.
 IPART regulates prices and performance of these utilities, conducts regular operating licence reviews and recommends new licences to the Minister for Water.

-Water bills
+Water pricing, bills and rebates

 IPART sets the maximum water prices for Sydney Water, Hunter Water, WaterNSW, Essential Water and Central Coast Council customers.